-The output is an image resulting from IMA op IMA where op indicates the operation to be performed.
-If a numerical value is specified at command line this is subtracted to the first input image.
+The output is an image resulting from IMA op IMA where op indicates the operation to be performed on each image pixel value.
+If a numerical value is specified at command line this is subtracted to each pixel value of the first input image.